Cornwall Fire and Rescue Service employs 700* people. The service is run by Cornwall Council.

 Non-uniformed and non-operational staff

 It's not just firefighters who help make Cornwall a safer county.
-We have a range of non-uniformed and non-operational staff who work behind the scenes to support our front-line services, including IT, Finance, Procurement and Community Safety officers.
+We have a range of non-uniformed and non-operational staff.
+They work behind the scenes to support our front-line services, including:

 Meet our senior management team

-As of 1 September 2019, Mark has taken up the role of Interim Chief Fire Officer.
+As of 10 May 2021 Kathryn has taken up the role of Chief Fire Officer.

 Brief career history